Marcus-UK/CV/README.md

 - Worked in a busy call centre dealing with high volumes of customer billing queries.
 - Developed a highly professional phone manner.

-**Various Roles** (2007 to 2011)

--During my time at university I was employed in a number of temporary positions, primarily during the holiday periods.
-These were either hospitality or factory roles.
-Through these, I was able to develop the basic skills necessary to thrive in the workplace, such as effective time keeping and the ability to work as part of a team.
-I am happy to provide more specific information about these roles if required.

 ## Interests